-- Review the initial PA and summarize the findings and recommendations for NFA or a SI. - For AOCs that require additional investigation, incorporate relevant information into the SI approach; - Gather site-specific information to evaluate the fate and transport mechanisms; - Identify topography, vegetation, soil characteristics, climate, land use at the site and adjacent real estate, potential exposure pathways, and ground scars. and - Collect and evaluate soil, sediment, surface water and groundwater samples to determine if the concentrations of contaminants of potential concern (COPCs) are present in quantities or concentrations that require the ANG to investigate the site.
+- Review the initial PA and summarize the findings and recommendations for no further action (NFA) or a SI. - For AOCs that require additional investigation, incorporate relevant information into the SI approach; - Gather site-specific information to evaluate the fate and transport mechanisms; - Identify topography, vegetation, soil characteristics, climate, land use at the site and adjacent real estate, potential exposure pathways, and ground scars. and - Collect and evaluate soil, sediment, surface water, and groundwater samples to determine if the concentrations of contaminants of potential concern (COPCs) are present in quantities or concentrations that require the ANG to investigate the site further.